manab-kb/Polygraph-Machine-MPCA-Project/Main/Instructions.md

 # Instructions
 This folder contains the main code for the project.
+Run [this](https://github.com/Manab784/Polygraph-Machine-MPCA-Project/blob/main/Main/Arduino.ino) file

 ## Steps
 - To be **Verified** on the Arduino IDE.